 We appear to be in an era in which every personal characteristic that is a possible basis for social victimhood is being fetishised, even in professions one would expect to be capable of more objective thinking.
 We have far more important things to be doing – removing obstacles for example.
 For every girl out there who really wants to get into IT or engineering, let’s make sure she has the same chance as anyone else, and that she gets in because she’s good, not because she’s a girl.
 No-one should ever review some colleague’s work and think: not bad, for a woman.
 We should be able to think: Rachel, great work, or Rachel, let’s go over this again.
 Just like for any other person.

-One thing we don’t need is social engineers forcing women and men into places they don’t really want to go.
+One thing we don’t need is social engineers forcing women and men into places they don’t really want to go in order to satisfy their own ideological and emotional needs.